Mountain Lake PBS is honored to create the Tristan Fund, celebrating the life of Tristan Carlton Hallock.

 Learn Along Bingo

-With Learn Along Bingo, children can view, explore, and play as they learn alongside their PBS Kids friends on the PBS Kids 24/7 channel.
+With Learn Along Bingo, children can view, explore, and play as they learn alongside their PBS KIDS friends on the PBS Kids 24/7 channel.
 We hope your family will use it to inspire learning each and every day.

-Next week, we’re growing as writers.
+This time, we’re growing as writers.
 Children write to express ideas using letter-like shapes, symbols, letters and words.
 We learn that writing is meaningful!

 Grades PreK-K